awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster\.
 The controller provisions the following resources\.
 + An AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.
 + An AWS Network Load Balancer \(NLB\) when you create a Kubernetes `Service` of type `LoadBalancer`\.
-In the past, you used the Kubernetes in\-tree load balancer for *instance* targets, but used the AWS Load balancer Controller for *IP* targets\.
+In the past, the Kubernetes in\-tree load balancer was used for *instance* targets, but the AWS Load balancer Controller was used for *IP* targets\.
 With the AWS Load Balancer Controller version 2\.2\.0 or later, you can create Network Load Balancers using either target type\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.

 The controller was formerly named the *AWS ALB Ingress Controller*\.
-It is an [open source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller) managed on GitHub\.
-This topic helps you install the controller using default options\.
+It's an [open\-source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller) managed on GitHub\.
+This topic describes how to install the controller using default options\.
 You can view the full [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) for the controller on GitHub\.
-Before deploying the controller we recommend that you review the prerequisites and considerations in [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
-Those topics also include steps to deploy a sample application that require the controller to provision AWS resources\.
+Before deploying the controller, we recommend that you review the prerequisites and considerations in [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
+Those topics also include steps on how to deploy a sample application that require the controller to provision AWS resources\.

 **Prerequisites**
 + An existing cluster\.
 If you don't have an existing cluster, see [Getting started with Amazon EKS](getting-started.md)\.